huntereye76/student-api/README.md

 # 🗄 Database

-This project uses **SQLite**.
+The project uses **SQLite**.

-The database file is automatically created:
+The database file is created automatically:

 ```
 database.db